Loon Lake (band): Thirty Three EP (2012)

 The Thirty Three EP is best known for its second single "Cherry Lips", a song that became the band's highest charting single to date after reaching No. 29 on the Triple J Hottest 100 in early 2013, and No. 5 on the Australian Independent Record Label Association's Independent Singles Chart.
 The first single from Thirty Three, "Bad to Me", reached No. 2 on the AIR chart and No. 9 on the iTunes alternative chart.

 Faster Louder's Natalie Silvo said of the EP, "the execution and the underlying promises of unabashed fun ensures that that Loon Lake will provide a solid soundtrack to warmer days and nights."
 The EP was also considered to be the band's most diverse effort to date, with Loon Lake guitarist Dan Bull saying in an interview with X-Press Magazine, "These songs are a result of us maybe finding our sound, and experimenting with different arrangements and styles."

 Loon Lake toured in support of this EP, playing many of Australia's marquee venues and even selling out the Corner Hotel two weeks beforehand.

 Gloamer (2013)

 Loon Lake's first full-length album, Gloamer, was released via Caroline / Universal on 11 October 2013.
-The album's title is derived from the word gloaming and describes someone coming to life during that strange and magical time of day after the sun goes down, but before darkness falls.
+The album's title is derived from the word "gloaming", which describes someone coming to life during the time of day after the sun goes down, but before darkness falls.
 Two singles were released from Gloamer: "On Fire" on 1 March 2013, and "Carolina" on 16 August 2013.
 "City Lights", released in January 2013, was later included on the album.